vdumoulin/vdumoulin.github.io/_posts/2014-10-08-introducing-vae.md

 infer how the last layer should look like.
 It calls its private `_get_default_output_layer` method, which returns a sane default output layer, and adds it to its MLP's list of layers.
-This is why a nested MLP is required: this allows `Conditional` to delay the initialization of its input space in order to add a layer to it in a clean fashion.
+This is why a nested MLP is required: this allows `Conditional` to delay the initialization of the MLP's input space in order to add a layer to it in a clean fashion.

 Naturally, you may want to decide on your own how parameters should be computed based on the last hidden representation.
 This can be done through